openresty/lua-resty-redis/README.markdown

 })
 ```

-Note that the presence of a `host` field will override any `sentinel` configuration.
+Note that the presence of `redis` configuration will override any `sentinel` configuration.
 That is, use one or the other of the above approaches, it does not make sense to use both.

 See [connect_via_sentinel](#connectorconnect_via_sentinel) below for further details on Sentinel parameters.